 The rocky karst formations of this north-south string of islands – similar to those of Phang Nga Bay – has been declared a marine National Park.
 The many high, sheer-sided islands with narrow passages between them offer lots of scenic cruising.

-During the calm season several tour boats bring tourists to these islands from Samui.
-They are popular with Thai tourists, since ‘Mu Ang Thong’ (Golden Bowl) is on the list of ‘must see’ places for any Thai who wants to say he’s seen the entire country.
+During the calm season, several tour boats bring tourists from Samui.
+They’re popular with Thais, since ‘Mu Ang Thong’ (Golden Bowl) is on the list of ‘must see’ places for any Thai who wants to say he’s seen the entire country.

 19 miles from Ao Nathon, Samui

-Anchor in 8 metres on a muddy bottom on the northeast side of the island.
-Approach from the north or east giving Koh Phi plenty of clearance to avoid underwater reefs.
+Anchor in 8 metres on a muddy bottom – or preferably pick up an available mooring – on the northeast side of the island.
+Approach from the north or east, giving Koh Phi plenty of clearance to avoid underwater reefs.

-Heading north from Koh Wua Ta Lap to Koh Mae Ko, north of the southern-most beach, there is a coral head right in the middle of the passage. it is possible to pass on either side of
+Heading north from Koh Wua Ta Lap to Koh Mae Ko, north of the southern-most beach, there is a coral head right in the middle of the passage.
+It is possible to pass on either side of this.

 1 mile from Koh Wua Ta Lap

-Approaching from the northeast, on a course of approximately 230°, north of Koh Sam Sao and Koh Ao Raet, avoids all rocks on the way into the anchorage.
-Koh Ao Raet is referred to as ‘Sphinx Island’ or ‘Koh Hanuman’ by local tour operators due to its rock formation profile.
+Approach from the northeast, on a course of approximately 230°, north of Koh Sam Sao and Koh Ao Raet, avoids all rocks on the way into the anchorage.
+Koh Ao Raet is called ‘Sphinx Island’ or ‘Koh Hanuman’ by local tour operators due to its rock formation profile.

-Approaching from the southeast, there is a large rock mid-channel, which should be left to starboard.
+Approaching from the southeast, there’s a large rock mid-channel, which should be left to starboard.
 Off a small beach is a red buoy, which marks an underwater rock.
-Here there is a small platform which offers access to a path leading to an inner lake, and a cave under the mountain.
-(Emerald Lake)
+Here there’s a small platform which offers access to a path leading to an inner lake, and a cave under the mountain (Emerald Lake).